aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/living/travel/elijah-by-rosa-emma-salaman-1849.html.md

 With heavenly might imbued, he walks along,
 And sighs are changed to most melodious song.
 How wonderful God’s dealings with his own!
-That “still, small voice,” that most angelic tone, Seemed to Elijah too divinely sweet
+That “still, small voice,”[foot]Cf. 1 Kings 19:11-13.[/foot] that most angelic tone, Seemed to Elijah too divinely sweet
 To sound on earth, for mortal ear to meet.
 </div></td></tr>